mitesh-raval/Minivan/README.md

              see LIMITATIONS AND WARNINGS for more details !

 *******************************************
+Usage info :
-python3 minivan.py -h will display usage.
+python3 minivan.py -h
 *******************************************

 *******************************************